chadwhitacre/openpath/2024/a-tale-of-two-leaders/index.md

 community, he should follow Dries' advice and make the WordPress Foundation truly independent of Automattic, with well-designed governance.
 It won't be easy.
 There's a lot of mistrust to overcome.
-He probably needs to offer WP Engine a board seat to convince them to shift from Takers to Makers.
+He probably needs to offer WP Engine a board seat to convince them to shift from Taker to Maker.

 One way or another, **letting go of power is the only cure for tyranny**.
 It's not too late for Matt to embark on a path to deeper growth as a leader.